FicusCarica308/sous_v1/README.md

 ### Technologies:
 * Express.js - I used express.js as my backend framework (I wanted to create a full javascript web application)
 * (mongoDB + linux-server) - I hosted my own configured noSQL database on a external linux server which I then accessed using mongoose in my application.
-* (PUG + CSS) - I then used PUG to create a simple backend to show off my backend functionalities.
+* (PUG + CSS) - I then used PUG to create a simple front-end to show off my back-end functionalities.

 #### API:
 * For this project I used Spoonicular web API to find and store recipes.